Rabies is a deadly viral disease that affects the nervous system of mammals, including dogs, cats, and humans.

 5. Keep Vaccination Records Updated

 Maintain accurate records of your pet’s vaccinations.
-This is especially important in the event of a bite incident, as proof of vaccination can influence quarantine requirements.
+This is especially important in the event of a bite incident, as proof of vaccination will influence quarantine requirements.

 Final Thoughts